fidildev/fettle-cli/README.md

 ## What is Fettle?

-An opinionated tool created by FIDIL to quickly asses the health of a software team.
+An opinionated tool created by FIDIL to quickly assess the health of a software team.

 ## Fettle Functions